rumiwarmi/UD_Quechua_qwh/README.md

 # Summary

-UD Quechua-QWH is the first treebank for Ancash Quechua, a variety of the Central Andean Quechua language family.
+UD_Quechua-qwh is the first treebank for Huaylas Ancash Quechua, a variety of the Central Andean Quechua language family (ISO-639-3: qwh).
 It consists of sentences extracted from several text genres: tales, narratives and a short novel.

 # Introduction